 You have the right to dispute any information in your credit report that's inaccurate, incomplete, or you believe can't be verified.
 When you order your credit report, you'll receive instructions on how to dispute credit report information.
 Credit reports ordered online typically come with instructions for making disputes online, but you can also make disputes over the phone and through the mail.

 The Best Method for Credit Repair Disputes

-Disputing online is often faster and easier, but leaves you with no paper trail (you could take screenshots of your dispute).
+Disputing online is often faster and easier, but leaves you with no official paper trail (although you could take screenshots of your dispute).
 The same thing goes for making a dispute over the phone.

-Since you'll be sending multiple disputes, you can keep a credit report dispute template on your computer that you can modify for different disputes and different credit bureaus.
+Keeping a credit report dispute template on your computer will allow you to quickly modify details for different disputes and different credit bureaus.

 Sending Your Dispute

 When you send your dispute, also include a copy of your credit report with the item you're disputing highlighted and a copy (not the original) of any proof you have that supports your dispute.

 If you don't send enough information about your dispute, the credit bureau can decide your dispute is frivolous and decline to investigate the dispute or update your credit report.